YamHorin/YamHorin/README.md

 💬 Welcome

-🌱 I’m currently a third-year software engineering student specializing in Machine Learning and AI, while actively developing my skills in various programming environments.
+🌱 I’m currently a third-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.

 💡 I'm open to work, particularly in the realms of backend development or AI development 💻